IDAES/idaes-pse/docs/configuration.rst

 ~~~~~

 On systems that have neither an ``%LOCALAPPDATA%`` or ``$HOME`` environment
-variable, global config files are not supported.
+variable, global config files are not currently supported.

 Important Configuration Entries